 Lisa Freitag says:

 Dr. Lisa Freitag is a former pediatrician in Minneapolis, Minnesota.
 She wrote some guest posts for us in 2013, and we are delighted to have more of her insightful presence here.
-This is the first half of the third (and last) part; Part 2 and a link to Part 1 are here.
-We’ll finish Part 3 in the next couple of weeks, between posts from Laurie and Debbie.
+This is the second of three or four parts; the first is here.
+Watch for the others over the next month or so, between posts from Laurie and Debbie.